Table of Contents

 The name Orchid comes from the Greek term orchis which means testicle, due to the shape of its roots to the male genitalia.
-What makes them special is they’re commonly an epiphytic plant, which means that they grow on the surface of other plants, trees, or shrubs.
+What makes them special is they’re commonly epiphytic plants, which means that they grow on the surface of other plants, trees, or shrubs.
 This type of orchid has vine-like roots, letting them absorb moisture from the mist and rain.
 However, not all orchids are epiphytic.
-For example, the lithophyte orchids grow on rocks, while the terrestrial orchids grow from the soil.
+For example, lithophyte orchids grow on rocks, while terrestrial orchids grow from the soil.

 Orchids are described as bilaterally symmetrical and come in every color and size that you can imagine.
 While pastels and whites are common, some varieties have striped designs similar to tiger prints or even cow spots.